Uniejów – Bishop’s Castle

 History

 Uniejów, the property of the archbishops of Gniezno, appeared in documents as early as 1136, in the bull of Pope Innocent II.
 Probably there was a bishop’s court there, where in 1170 the bishop of Płock, Lupus, was consecrated by Archbishop Piotr.
 This court was recorded in 1242 (“curia sua apud Unyeyow”).
 In the following years, Prince Leszek the Black and Archbishop Jakub Świnka often stayed there.
 In the times of the latter the town of Uniejów was founded nearby.
-Both the town and the bishops court or the wood and earth castle, were destroyed by the Teutonic Knights in 1331.
+Both the town and the bishops court or the wood and earth castle (“dictum locum de Uneyow et eius castrum”), were destroyed by the Teutonic Knights in 1331.
 The damages were probably quickly repaired, because in 1339 a trial against the Teutonic Knights and a congress of secular and clergy dignitaries took place in Uniejów.
+The invasion also had a positive impact on Uniejów, because after the destruction of the stronghold in nearby Spicymierz, its importance increased.
+Moreover, it was the center of one of the richer estates of the Gniezno archbishopric, which was supposed to guard and also served as the seat of the archdeaconry and officialdom.

-The brick castle was built around the middle of the 14th century on the initiative of the archbishop of Gniezno, Jarosław Bogoria Skotnicki.
+The brick castle was built in Uniejów around the middle of the 14th century on the initiative of the archbishop of Gniezno, Jarosław Bogoria Skotnicki.
 The hierarch took up the archbishop’s stool in 1342 and from that time became famous among numerous foundations, as a perfect organizer and builder of churches and episcopal residences (among others, he was the initiator of the reconstruction of the Gniezno cathedral).
 By building defensive structures such as Uniejów, Jarosław also completed the construction action of king Casimir the Great.
-Apart from the military function, the castle also had an administrative role.
-In 1376, there was a famous synod with the participation of a many clergy in which a special emissary of Pope Gregory IX took part, nuncio Nicholas, bishop of Majorca.
-Its goal was to tax the clergy for a crusade against the Turks.
-The castle was also a shelter for the treasury and the cathedral archives, which were transported to Uniejów in times of threats and wars.
-The fact that the castle was conquered and plundered in 1381 by Bernard of Grabowo proved that even then treasures were not completely safe.
+In addition to its military function, the castle also served an administrative and prison role under the management of archbishops’ starosts and burgraves.
+In 1376, a synod was held there to tax the clergy for the crusade against the Turks, in which a special envoy of Pope Gregory IX, Nuncio Nicholas, Bishop of Majorca, took part, with the participation of many clergy.
+In castle prison, among others, was the Gdańsk sculptor Hans Brand, imprisoned in 1485 for failing to fulfill the contract to complete the Gniezno tomb of St. Adalbert.
+Perhaps religious opponents, Hussites or Arians, were also held in the castle.

-Early modern construction works were carried out by archbishops Jan Wężyk and Maciej Łubieński in the first half of the 17th century, which finally turned the stronghold into a Renaissance-Baroque residence.
-After the secularization of church property at the end of the 18th century, a large part of the castle was abandoned and only in 1836 the tsarist government handed it to General Aleksander Toll.
-During the interwar period, in the monument was functioning a guesthouse.
-In the years 1956-1967 the castle was rebuilt after the war losses.
+In 1525, Uniejów Castle was destroyed by fire.
+Reconstruction combined with the transformation of the buildings took place in 1534, on the initiative of the starost Stanisław of Gomolin.
+Further, early modern construction works were carried out by archbishops Jan Wężyk and Maciej Łubieński in the first half of the 17th century, which ultimately changed the castle into a Renaissance-Baroque residence.
+After the secularization of church property at the end of the 18th century, a significant part of the castle was abandoned and only in 1836 the tsarist government handed it over to General Aleksander Toll, who renovated it in 1848.
+In the interwar period, a guesthouse operated in the monument.
+After the war damage from World War II, the devastated castle was rebuilt only in the years 1956-1967.

 Architecture

-The castle was situated on the left bank of the Warta River on a small hill.
-On the one side, it was secured by a river bed, which approached almost to the castle itself, and from other sides by wet and marshy areas.
-The moat was dug out as an outer zone of defense.
-The only communication connection with the town was provided by a nearby bridge.
+The castle was situated on the left bank of the Warta, on a small elevation on the western side of the riverbed.
+On one side it was secured by the river, which came almost to the very building, and on the other sides by marshy and boggy areas and smaller branches of the Warta.
+In addition, a moat was dug as an external defence zone.
+The only communication connection with the town was provided by a nearby bridge, probably of wooden construction in the Middle Ages.
+Its protection on the opposite side of the castle was provided by the wood and earth fortifications of the town.

 The main tower with a diameter of 9 meters was erected outside the wall in the middle of the eastern curtain.
 Due to the high altitude (35 meters), it was reinforced with three buttresses, and originally the only entrance to it was located at a height of 13 meters above the level of the courtyard and was accessible by a footbridge from the crown of the defensive wall.
 Vertical communication was provided by a spiral staircase placed in the north-west buttress, but it was not directly connected with the entrance, because it started at a height of 4 meters above the floor and led to a defensive level at a height of 25 meters.